-To ensure you get the most out of your training and remain injury free it is important to build a strong foundation.
-Make sure you take the time to learn and use correct technique for all exercises.
-Developing your technique and form can take time.
-Don’t rush it, and don’t be afraid to ask for advice or help when you need it.
-Learning how to do things properly from the beginning will ultimately lead to more progress and fewer injuries over your training journey.
-You may have to go a bit lighter or do less volume to start with but it will benefit you more in the long run.
+Learning to do things correctly from the beginning will ultimately lead to more progress and fewer injuries over your training journey.
+You may have to go a bit lighter or do less volume initially, but it will benefit you more in the long run.

 Don’t Compare Yourself to Others

 It is important to remember not to compare yourself to others, especially when first starting a new exercise program.

 Many of the people you see may have been training for a long time, probably much longer than you have.
 You might not be able to do the same movements, lift the same weights or do as many sessions as some of these people.
 That’s ok.
 You’re at a different stage in your journey.

 Comparing yourself to others and trying to copy what they do can sometimes leave you disheartened or, even worse, lead to injuries.

 Focus on yourself.
 Compare yourself to yourself.
 Work on building your strength, fitness, training volume, and technique base.